Existence and uniqueness of solutions to the time-dependent Kohn-Sham equations coupled with classical nuclear dynamics

-\end{enumerate} \end{lemma} \begin{proof} Since the linear Hamiltonians $\wh{\mathfrak{H}}(t)$ do not depend on an electronic configuration $\bm{\psi}$, and act on every element $\psi_j,j\in\{1,\ldots,N\}$ independently, the result for general $N$ readily follows from the case $N=1$, taking into account the product topology.
-Properties (i)---(vii) have been proven for the case $N=1$ in \cite[Cor.
+\end{enumerate} \end{lemma} \begin{proof} The result in the case $\nel=\nnuc=1$ has been proved in \cite[Lemma 4]{Cances1999OnDynamics}.
+We observe that the argument in \cite{Cances1999OnDynamics} is robust enough to be easily adapted to our more general context of arbitrary $\nel,\nnuc\in\bb{N}$.
+Indeed, since the linear Hamiltonians $\schoplin(t)$ do not depend on an electronic configuration~$\wf$, and act on every element $\wf_\elindex$ independently, the result for general $\nel$ follows from the case $\nel=1$.
+In particular, properties (i)---(vii) can be justified with an obvious adaptation of the case $\nel=1$ proved in \cite[Cor.
 1.2.
 (1)--(2)--(4), Thm.
 1.1.
 (2) \& Thm.
 1.3.
-(5)--(6)]{Yajima1987ExistenceEquations}; property (viii) has been proven for the case $N=M=1$ in \cite[Lemma 4]{Cances1999OnDynamics}, which on its own follows the results in \cite{Yajima1987ExistenceEquations}.
-We therefore justify (viii) for the case $N=1,M>1$, which only needs some additional changes.
-For all $a\in[0,\Theta]$, we define, with $p\in[2,3)$ and $p_1=2p(p+1)^{-1}$, the following norms for $\mathfrak{v}$ and its derivative $\dot{\mathfrak{v}}$:

-Note that \eqref{eq:Mnorm} is a bounded quantity, independent of $\mb{x}$.
-Using the chain rule, we can bound \eqref{eq:Nnorm} by
+(5)--(6)]{Yajima1987ExistenceEquations}.
+We note that property (viii) can be also justified arguing exactly as for the case $\nel=\nnuc=1$ in \cite[Lemma 4]{Cances1999OnDynamics}, observing that our additional terms in the expression of $\pot$ can be estimated in the same way. \end{proof}